theogiraudet/Bookshelf/examples/paintbrush.md

 scoreboard objectives add data dummy
 ```

-This scoreboard will store data for the paintbrush, primarily the values returned by commands.
+This objective will store data for the paintbrush, primarily the values returned by commands.

 **➔ register it in the `load` tag**